Florence Della (née Hutchins) Worobetz

 Della is survived by her children Deanne (Jim) Hurley of Cleveland Heights, OH, Dr. Nestor B. “Dan” (Annemarie) Worobetz, Sr. of Mason, OH and Sullivan’s Island, SC, and Stuart (Julie) Worobetz of Winter Park, FL; grandchildren Jake (Jamie), Connor, Peter Hurley; Nestor (Julie), Noah (Lizzy), Samantha Worobetz; Evie, Sonia, Sylvia Florence Worobetz; and special lifelong friend Tommy Lee.
 She is also survived by her brother Kenneth (Delma) Hutchins, sister-in-law Molly (Calvin) Hutchins; special niece Sharon Blood; friends Ellen and Joe Haire and Reba and Steve Besecker; and many nieces and nephews, great nieces and nephews, and great-great nieces and nephews.
 Special thank you to the Hutchins nephews and nieces Brad (April), Kenny, Sherra, Rita, and Peggy and Mason nephew and niece Bubby and Cissy.

-She was preceded in death by her husband, Nestor in 1983; her siblings Aileen Howard, Arthur (Martha) Hutchins, Faye (Norman) Smith, Calvin (Molly) Hutchins, Lucy (B) Mason.
+She was preceded in death by her husband, Nestor in 1983; her siblings Aileen Howard, Arthur (Martha) Hutchins, Faye (Norman) Smith, Calvin (Molly) Hutchins and Lucy (B) Mason.

-She attended Armijo Joint Union High School in California where she graduated in 1958 and received her BA in Business Administration in 1991 from Kentucky Wesleyan after putting her 3 children through college and graduate school.
+She attended Armijo Joint Union High School in California, where she graduated in 1958 and received her BA in Business Administration in 1991 from Kentucky Wesleyan after putting her three children through college and graduate school.
 She also attended the Wiesbaden Herzfeld School of Art in Germany from 1973-1975.

-Funeral services will be held at 3:00 P.M.
-Wednesday December 29th, at Muster Funeral Homes, Livermore Chapel.
-Burial will be in the Oak Hill Cemetery in Livermore.
-Friends may visit with Della’s family from 12:00 P.M. until 3:00 P.M.
+Funeral services were held at 3 p.m.
+Wednesday, December 29, at Muster Funeral Homes, Livermore Chapel.
+Burial was at the Oak Hill Cemetery in Livermore.
+Friends could have visited with Della’s family from noon until 3 p.m.
 Wednesday at Muster’s in Livermore.

 When You Speak of Her